laravel/docs/quickstart.md

 		return view('tasks');
 	});

+Passing `tasks` to the `view` function will create a View object instance that corresponds to the template in `resources/views/tasks.blade.php`.
 Of course, we need to actually define this view, so let's do that now!

 <a name="building-layouts-and-views"></a>
 ## Building Layouts & Views